MiketheChap/worldwidestew/content/blog/2026-03-12-the-periodic-table-of-birthday-elements.md

     - humanity
     - inspiration
 ---
 This was for my brother's Birthday.
-It was created by [Claude.ai](https://claude.ai) based on an original idea by me.
+It was created by [Claude.ai](https://claude.ai) based on my original idea.
 I wanted to share it with readers.

 {{< claude-artifact src="https://claude.site/public/artifacts/7a6922bf-5189-4ccc-b44f-ad0e3e872ae9/embed" >}}